erickbennett/til/README.md

 You may need to install Rosetta.

+Note - if this line is in your pod file `config.build_settings['EXCLUDED_ARCHS[sdk=iphonesimulator*]'] = "arm64"` - if you remove it you won't need Rosetta.
+This was a work around for Macs still using Rosetta

 check if Rosetta is installed with:
 `/usr/bin/pgrep -q oahd && echo Yes || echo No`